enigmatry/entry-angular-building-blocks/libs/entry-components/theming-setup.md

 @use 'entry-components/styles/generator';
 ```

-### Optional: Remove Angular Material prebuilt themes
+### Optional: Remove Angular Material themes

-If the [Angular Material](https://material.angular.io/) library is set up in your project, it is recommended to remove the prebuilt theme that comes with it from the `angular.json` file.
-This can be done by following the example provided below.
+If the [Angular Material](https://material.angular.io/) library has been configured in your project, it is recommended to remove the prebuilt theme that comes with it from the `angular.json` file, as demonstrated in the following example:

 ```diff
 "architect": {